odedia/examples/metrics/README.md

    ]
    ```

-   The output for the new metric `myMetric` should resemble what was posted in the previous step.
+   The output for the new metric `custom.DB.instance.myMetric` should resemble what was posted in the previous step.

-4. List the metric definitions again, which now includes `myMetric`.
+4. List the metric definitions again, which now includes `custom.DB.instance.myMetric`.

    ```
    yarn list-metrics